TproJapan/EventServer/README.md

     Launch the file "EventServer/SampleService/SampleService/SetBoostPath/x64/Debug/SetBoostPath.exe"

-(4) Build the SampleService Solution
+(4) Build the SampleService Project Only (Not SampleService Solution)

     Open the VS Solution file "EventServer/SampleService/SampleService/SampleService.sln",
+    build SampleService project.
+    Find the path to SampleService.exe.
+The path will usually be "EventServer/SampleService/x64/Debug/SampleService.exe"

+(5) Build the rest of the Projects
-    and change the "SERVICE_EXE_FILEPATH" in install.cpp and uninstall.cpp with your path.
+    Change the "SERVICE_EXE_FILEPATH" in install.cpp(in install Project) and uninstall.cpp(in uninstall Project) with the path to SampleService.exe in yours.
-    Then, build the solution.
+    Then, build the SampleService solution.

-(5) Install the "SampleServe" as a Windows Service
+(6) Install the "SampleServe" as a Windows Service

     # cd EventServer/SampleService/x64/Debug